 Grand Bahama International Airport is not the only airport on Grand Bahama: West End Airport is located on the extreme west point of the island, about a half an hour away from Freeport.
 It is open from 8:00 a.m. to 4:00 p.m.
 Monday through Friday, and although it rarely sees anything other than cargo planes fly in, it is worth mentioning as an option.

-When flying from the U.S. this chart may be useful.
-Booking services don't necessarily recognize the least costly options so it can be helpful to see which airlines actually offer direct service to this airport.
+If you're flying from the states this table may be useful.
+Online booking engines don't consistently know about the best options so it can be helpful to know which airlines offer direct flights to this airport.

 |Dayton, OH, USA||DAY||US Airways|